Saving Data Using JSON Parameters

 @json_values_f2 = N'{"id":21,"date":"2022-03-31","account_id":1,"item_id":2,"company_id":8,"debit":null,"credit":100000}';

-Contrary to @json_values_f1, @json_values_f2 gets values as objects.
+Unlike @json_values_f1, @json_values_f2 retrieves values as objects.

 Here are sample procedures for Microsoft SQL Server that update the underlying table using JSON values.